 Article was last updated in November 2022.

-What is Product Backlog Grooming?
+What is Product Backlog Refining?

 A Product Backlog is an ordered list of everything that a team needs to work on for a product.
 It is the only source of requirements that pertain to the features and functionality that a product should have.
 The PO is ultimately responsible for maintaining the product backlog, along with its contents, and ordering.
-The process used to do this is called Product Backlog Grooming.
+The process used to do this is called Product Backlog Refining.

-Product Backlog Grooming or Refinement is defined in the Scrum Guide as, “the act of adding detail, estimates, and order to items in the Product Backlog.
+Product Backlog Refinement is defined in the Scrum Guide as, “the act of adding detail, estimates, and order to items in the Product Backlog.
 This is an ongoing process in which the PO and the Development Team collaborate on the details of the Product Backlog items.”

 A Product Owner’s Worst Nightmare

 One of the problems of POs when it comes to managing their backlog is handling it.
 When not properly handled, the backlog can grow to a long list of anything and everything that the product can have and not what it should have.
 The backlog is not there so you can just dump any item.
-It takes careful thought and regular grooming to keep it current and relevant.
+It takes careful thought and regular refining to keep it current and relevant.

 When I started out as a PO, I was assigned to a mature product.
 In addition, it was handled by a different product manager prior to my assignment.
 When the backlog was handed to me, it had an astounding 400+ items.
 Needless to say, it was a headache.
 It was like opening Pandora’s box every time I view it.
 I worked with my business analyst and team to sort things out.